OctopusDeploy/docs/docs/administration/security/cve/xss-and-octopus-deploy.md

 The Octopus Deploy web user interface is built using modern web frameworks, where the default behavior is to sanitize data before it is added to the DOM.

-- Octopus Deploy 2.0 to 3.17 is built using [AngularJS](https://angularjs.org/) which employs [strict contextual escaping by default](https://docs.angularjs.org/api/ng/service/$sce).
+- **Octopus 2.0** to **Octopus 3.17** is built using [AngularJS](https://angularjs.org/) which employs [strict contextual escaping by default](https://docs.angularjs.org/api/ng/service/$sce).
-- Octopus Deploy 4.0+ is built using [React](https://reactjs.org/) which employs a similar technique.
+- **Octopus 4.0**+ is built using [React](https://reactjs.org/) which employs a similar technique.

-This doesn't make our web user interface perfect, but it is easier for our developers be safe-by-defult.
+This doesn't make our web user interface perfect, but it is easier for our developers be safe-by-default.
 If we really want to render unsanitized content to the browser DOM, we have to explicitly opt-out of the safe-by-default behavior, and mitigate the security risks via other means.

 ### Markdown is Preferred Over HTML